 Expenditures for education, health care, social benefits and welfare account for the bulk of these costs.

 Day care for all children?

-There were almost 5 900 kindergartens in Norway in 2017.
+There were just under 5 800 kindergartens in Norway in 2018.
 More than one-half of these were private, accounting for 50 per cent of all kindergarten places.